Thalarion/akariel/README.md

   - same solution in python, made to work with file input
   - input.txt is the input text
   - output is appended to output.txt

+# Number List and Largest Function

+## gv.js
+  - returns a list based on specific criteria

+## max.js
+  - the largefix function is trying to correct the issues